Community-led projects with First Nations and health system partners

 Supporting conversations between First Nations communities and health system partners about environmental contaminants

 Through our work on environmental quality in First Nations communities, we’ve identified an opportunity for supporting conversations between communities and health system partners about contaminants.
-In 2018-19, we’re convening partners from the First Nations Health Authority, the Indigenous Cancer Control Unit at Cancer Care Ontario, and BC Cancer to discuss what this support could look like.
+In late 2018, we convened partners from the First Nations Health Authority, the Indigenous Cancer Care Unit at Ontario Health (Cancer Care Ontario), and BC Cancer to discuss what this support could look like.
+The result of that meeting is some established processes and principles for working together, a series of potential approaches and knowledge products, and a commitment to reconvening to develop an action plan.

 Subscribe to our newsletters